vtexdocs/dev-portal-content/docs/guides/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-business-guidelines-marketing-assets.md

 </section>
 </details>

-- Consider using verbs that reference the actions the users will be able to do with your app and the benefit it will deliver.
+Consider using verbs that reference the actions users will be able to take with your app and the benefits it will deliver.

   - `Integrate data` | `create wishlists` | `monitor performance`.
   - `Increase revenue` | `deliver convenient experiences`.